shub2k/OSIC-pulmonary-fibrosis-/README.md

 # My approach :-
 My final solution is a blend / weighted ensemble of 4 models :-

-A. efficientnet with b5 layer which were trained on  windowed lung ct scan images along with the meta data for 5 folds. the approach on this model was to use the images to predict the betas (slopes for the FVC declines ) training parameters of efficient net :-
+A. efficientnet with b5 layer which were trained on  windowed lung ct scan images along with the meta data for 5 folds -> pool -> flatten -> dropout -> concat.
+And the meta model was a simple head with features -> linear -> relu -> linear -> relu -> concat.
+The final models either had 512->1024 or 100->100 features for the head.
+And finally a simple linear layer for the 3 FVC output. the approach on this model was to use the images to predict the betas (slopes for the FVC declines ) and apply the linear decay method training parameters of efficient net :-

 1. Adam optimizer with Reduce on Plateau scheduler